 Now, that’s what happens when the marketing solution is spot-on: the campaign was a huge success, and provided MAVA with the cheapest leads in the past 5 years.
 Socks, off.

-Barbara has been working in digital marketing for more than 10 years now.
+Barbara has been working in digital marketing for 10+ years now.
 She started her career at a media agency taking care of clients such as Nike, Lufthansa, or Unilever.
-Throughout her career, she was leading digital marketing teams in different industries such as online gaming or lifestyle mobile apps.
-For about 2 years now she is working as a freelancer helping mainly startups to grow with digital marketing.
+Throughout her career, she was leading marketing teams in different industries such as online gaming or lifestyle mobile apps.
+For about 2 years now she is working as a freelancer helping startups grow.

 A properly working conversion tracking tool.
 This might sound quite obvious to professionals but it's essential for a successful business.
 Without data, it is practically impossible to make just the right decisions and grow.
 This is step zero.
 When you have your tracking sorted out, find a tool that helps you with customer engagement and loyalty.
 You probably invest a lot of money into acquiring a customer so you want to get the most out of it.